 Let your skills stand out all over the resume

 There is a skill section on every resume which should draw attention to the various skills you have that are relevant to executing the job.
 Nevertheless, your skills shouldn’t appear only in the resume’s skill section.
-Use your work history to provide a glimpse at your successes, highlight your educational background, and awards or certifications that you have earned.
+Use your work history to provide a glimpse at your successes.
+Alongside, highlight your educational background, and awards or certifications that you have earned.

 Distinguishing your skills throughout your resume lets you easily beat the Applicant Tracking Systems.
 ATS is set to cut down on the number of resumes that will be considered for actual reading by human interviewers.

 Match the job requirements by directly responding to skills listed in the job description

 The greatest way to stand out in a sea of applicants for a given post is by directly addressing what the employers are looking for in terms of skills and experiences.
 For example, if you are presenting or writing a marketing resume, your resume should reflect the skill set included in the job advertisement.

 Quantify on your accomplishments rather than responsibilities concerning your skills

 Listing both your soft and hard skills relevant to the roles in question is not enough.
 You need to demonstrate how you utilize those skills to accomplish the various tasks encountered in the course of your career.
 This can only be met by focusing on the achievements you have met so far rather than duties performed as an employee.
 Needless to say that your resume overall look should be on the top-notch level.
 Here you can find examples and some free resume templates for inspiration.

 Ignore irrelevant or baseline skills